Habibadio/alx-low_level_programming/0x01-variables_if_else_while/README.md

- write the number of base 16 in lowercase followed by a new line
+write a program that print all possible digit of single numbers